10 Iceland Hidden Gems - A local's guide to off-the-beaten-path adventure in Iceland

 What makes the Hengifoss waterfall so intriguing are the rock layers of red clay with 5-6 million-year-old basalt layers from volcanic eruptions in the Tertiary Period.
 The multiple red stripes you can observe, are sediments and old soil from the oxidation of the iron in the clay.
 Just a fascinating hidden place in Iceland and a must-visit!

-Another great place and just a short walk, visit the historical and cultural center called Skriðklaustur, where it used to be the private home of the Nobel prize nominee Gunnar Gunnarsson.
+Another great place and just a short walk, visit the historical and cultural center called Skriðklaustur, which used to be the private home of the Nobel prize nominee Gunnar Gunnarsson.
 Skriðklaustur has a historical exhibition on the top floor and a cafe on the lower floor.

 There are as well old medieval ruins just below the hill well worth exploring if you like history.